ManuMartinezM/PIDA-Henry/README.md

 ![hijack incidents per year](images/hijack_incidents_per_year_per_operator.png)

-The hijacking rate in the total airplane accidents for the 2000s decade was 1.18%, primarily due to the 9/11 terrorist attacks.
+The hijacking rate in the total airplane accidents for the 2000s decade was 1.18%.
 Encouragingly, the hijacking rate dropped to 0% during the 2010s decade, meeting the KPI of reducing hijacking incidents by 10%.

+The observed reduction in hijacking incidents is a significant achievement in aviation security.
+After the tragic events of September 11, 2001, there was a substantial increase in security measures at airports worldwide.
+Stringent security protocols, including enhanced passenger screening, reinforced cockpit doors, and international cooperation, have contributed to a dramatic decrease in hijacking incidents.
+This KPI reflects the industry's dedication to passenger safety.

 ![hijack incident rate per decade](images/hijacking_incident_rate_per_decade.png)